mingH-L/TIME-FS/README.md

 The file Main.m illustrates the usage of the TIME-FS algorithm.

-If you have any question, please don't hesitate to contact us: huangyy@swufe.edu.cn; lu.m.h@foxmail.com
+If you have any question, please don't hesitate to contact us: lu.m.h@foxmail.com

 Citation
 ---------